 The cast of Saturday Night Live is nothing if not versatile, and a surprising number of alums from the TV comedy institution have gone on to explore a more serious side of their acting.
-Read on for a look back at the breakout dramatic roles that forever transformed the way we view of some of our SNL favorites.
+With SNL returning for its 40th season this weekend, we were inspired to take a look back at the breakout dramatic roles that forever transformed the way we view of some of our cast favorites.

 Kristen Wiig dominated Saturday Night Live during her nine years on the series, creating memorable characters like the Target lady and Gilly.
 But since bidding adieu to the show, she's decided to take on an increasingly complex range of roles.
 Her turn as a shy office worker in last year's The Secret Life of Walter Mitty was one of the first of these to hit theaters, and she's since pursued movies that show off her dramatic talents with indie fare like Girl Most Likely and Hateship, Loveship.